 Based on a still life painting by Otto Diderich Ottesen, today's puzzle features a table full of fruit (melons, grapes, a couple of apples and pears, some plums and even a few cherries).
 The composition is characterized by its intricate attention to detail, dramatic use of light and shadow, and a profound sense of naturalism.
 Pick your difficulty level, put the fruits back together piece by piece and complete this fun new jigsaw.
 Have fun!

 This beautiful puzzle is based on a oil on canvas painting by one of the greatest painters of the Dutch Golden Age, Gerrit van Honthorst (1592–1656) The painting was first mentioned in a 1632 inventory of one of the Prince of Orange’s palaces in The Hague.
 The painting depicts musicians playing their instruments at concert while following the instruction of their bandleader.
 The underling political message was that, like in music, in society harmony can be achieved when the guidance of the leader is followed.

 Put today's puzzle back together and relax in a beautiful orchard.
 It's harvest time and the two young people in the center of the image are picking some pears.
 In the background we can see a cherry tree full of ripe and juicy cherries and a hen and rooster foraging in the grass.
 What other interesting details can you spot?
 Pick your difficulty level, start the game and reconstruct the bucolic scene and relax.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "Soap Bubbles" .